bojinyao/exam-generation/README.md

 ### Assets

 As a side note, if your project is rather complex and requires various data types, or even caches.
-It is recommended that you place your `packages/` directory ([above](#packages)) along with `docs/` directory ([above](#docs)) under a directory called `assets/`, this way, you don't clutter your top directory with all kinds of stuff.
+It is recommended that you place your `packages/` directory ([above](#packages)) along with `docs/` directory ([above](#docs)) under a directory called `assets/`, this way, you don't clutter your top level directory with all kinds of stuff.
 For example, if you have pre-prepared images, your `assets/` directory might look like:

 ```shell
 assets/